 From January 13-20, 2022, the Oregon Values and Beliefs Center conducted a statewide survey of Oregonians’ values and beliefs, including their beliefs and attitudes about government spending.
-We’d like to acknowledge and thank DHM Research for providing us baseline questions benchmarked to determine changes in attitudes over time.
+We’d like to acknowledge and thank DHM Research for providing us with baseline questions benchmarked to determine changes in attitudes over time.
 The question numbers in this document correspond with the survey questionnaire (Q13-14).

 The online survey consisted of 1,400 Oregon residents ages 18+ and took approximately 15 minutes to complete.
 Demographic quotas and statistical weighting were used to ensure a representative sample.
 Based on a 95% confidence interval, this survey’s margin of error, for the full sample, ranges from ±1.6% to ±2.6%.
 Due to rounding, numbers may not add up to 100%.

 Respondents were contacted by using professionally maintained online panels.
 In gathering responses, a variety of quality control measures were employed, including questionnaire pre-testing, validation, and real-time monitoring of responses.
-To ensure a representative sample, demographic quotas were set, and data weighted by area of the state, gender, age, and education.
+To ensure a representative sample, demographic quotas were set, and data was weighted by area of the state, gender, age, and education.

 This survey uses aggregated data to analyze the opinions of BIPOC residents in comparison to the opinions of residents who identify as white and not another race.
 BIPOC residents are not a monolith; the grouping represents a wide diversity of races and ethnicities.
 The findings included in this memo should not be construed such that all people of color are believed to share the same opinions.
 Disaggregated race data will be provided when sample sizes permit reliability.